RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Results

 The averaged local condition number $\overline{\mathcal{K}}_{\bm{x}}$ increases with the Reynolds number by using explicit treatment of Reynolds stress, wich is clearly seen in Fig.~\ref{fig:avg-cmptKappaTau-nut}.
 Such increase of averaged local condition number with Reynolds number reveals the potential shortcoming of explicit modeling of Reynolds stress, i.e., a relatively accurate but explicit modeling of Reynolds stress does not guarantee the satisfactory mean velocity by solving RANS equations, especially for high Reynolds number flows.
-This observation has been reported in the work by Thompson et al.~\cite{thompson16methodology}, and the proposed averaged local condition number can be used as an integral indicator to estimate the extent of error propagation from the modeled Reynolds stress to the solved mean velocity field.
+This observation has been reported in the work of \cite{thompson16methodology}, and the proposed averaged local condition number can be used as an integral indicator to estimate the extent of error propagation from the modeled Reynolds stress to the solved mean velocity field.
+The error propagation with iterations is presented in Fig.~\ref{fig:frozen-Ux}a together with the averaged local condition number in each iteration.
+It can be seen that the error in the solved mean velocity stays constant in every iteration step.
+This observation is consistent with our expectation since the convection term disappears in the channel flows and the RANS equations become linear.
+Therefore, the error within the solved mean velocity in a given iteration does not influence the model conditioning and thus has no effect upon the error in the solved mean velocity at the next iteration.